Microlocal Morse theory of wrapped Fukaya categories: Wrapped Fukaya categories

-\begin{remark} Note that this definition of $H^*F_U$ depends on having chosen the correct $K(\ZZ/2,1)$-bundle over $T^\ast M$ to twist by (compare \S\ref{gradorsec}).
-Having chosen the wrong such bundle would show up in the functor respecting composition only up to a sign.
-The resulting $2$-cocycle, or rather its class in $H^2(N\Pi,\ZZ/2)$, would represent (the pullback to $N\Pi$ from $M$ of) the obstruction to choosing continuously varying relative $\Pin$-structures on all cotangent fibers. \end{remark}
+\begin{remark} Note that the definition of $H^*F_U$ depends on having defined pseudo-continuation elements with the compatibility properties from Proposition \ref{fakecontinuation}, which in turn depends on having equipped the cotangent fibers of $T^*M$ with continuously varying grading/orientation data (compare Section \ref{gradorsec}).
+For general grading/orientation data on $T^*M$, it may not be possible to define continuously varying grading/oriention data on the cotangent fibers, in which case we could only define $H^*F_U$ to respect composition up to sign.
+The resulting $2$-cocycle, or rather its class in $H^2(N\Pi,\ZZ/2)$, would represent (the pullback of) the obstruction in $H^2(M,\ZZ/2)$ to choosing continuously varying relative $\Pin$-structures on the cotangent fibers. \end{remark}